A-M-D-R-3-W/llmFunctionWrapper/README.md

 ### 1. Defining Functions

-First, define your functions as you normally would for any.
+First, define your functions as you normally would, in the same way OpenAI and LiteLLM expect.
 For example:

 ```python
 def an_awesome_function(variable1, variable2="A default value for variable2"):